 Term Length: The term length of the initial chair and initial vice chair shall be up to the first city council meeting in January 2024 (approximately 1 year and 1 month).
 Thereafter, the term length of the chair and vice chair shall be one year, ending at the first city council meeting in January each year.

-During the first City Council meeting of each calendar year, beginning in January 2024, the City Council selects a chair and vice chair as follows:
+Selection: During the first City Council meeting of each calendar year, beginning in January 2024, the City Council selects a chair and vice chair as follows:

-The chair who had just completed their term steps down as chair, if still serving on the City Council.
+The chair and vice chair whose terms have concluded vacate their positions as chair and vice chair, respectively, if still serving on the City Council (otherwise, their officer role automatically terminates with the conclusion of their term as a member of the City Council);

-A new chair is selected by majority vote of the City Council
+A new chair is selected by majority vote of the City Council; and